Elastic Sigma

 The model continuously monitors the volatility term structure, distinguishing between contango (normal) and backwardation (inverted) states to inform directional bias.

-The model allocates to one of four positions: shorting volatility (31%), long volatility (20%), tail risk hedge (5%), or short duration bonds/cash (44%) based on regime classification.
+The model allocates to one of three positions: shorting volatility (31%), long volatility (20%), or short duration bonds/cash (49%) based on regime classification.

 Defensive Bonds/Cash